Victoria (mythology)

-In ancient Roman religion Victoria was the deified personification of victory.
+In ancient Roman religion, Victoria or Victory is the deified personification of victory.
 She first appeared during the first Punic War, seemingly as a Romanised re-naming of Nike, the goddess of victory associated with Rome's Greek allies in the Greek mainland and in Magna Graecia.
 Thereafter she comes to symbolise Rome's eventual hegemony and right to rule.
-She is a deified abstraction, entitled to a cult.
-But unlike Nike, she has virtually no mythology of her own.
+She is a deified abstraction, entitled to a cult, but unlike Nike, she has virtually no mythology of her own.

 History and iconography

 Victoria first appears during the first Punic War, as a translation or renaming of Nike, the Greek goddess of victory in peace or war.
 Nike would have become familiar to the Roman military as a goddess of Rome's Greek allies in the Punic Wars.
 She was worshipped in Magna Graecia and mainland Greece, and was a subject of Greek myth.
 Around this time, various Roman war-deities begin to receive the epithet victor (conqueror) or invictus (unconquered).
 By the late republican and early imperial eras, Victoria had become a popular civilian and military goddess, both in association with other deities and in her own right.
 In 294 BC she was given a temple on the Palatine Hill.
 It was used to store war-booty, and it hosted the Magna Mater's statue while her own temple was under construction.
 Victoria had several other shrines throughout Rome.
 In Imperial-era Timgad, victoria victrix (conquering victory) was given credit for Imperial successes.

 Victoria's coin images and cult images are probably based on an original cult image used in her temple.
 Her cult images show her in the attitude of a winged woman who steps forwards, supported on a globe, and holds aloft (or offers) a wreath or a palm-branch, not symbols of war but of triumph, and a peace that was consequent to victory.
 Other images show her as human-sized, driving a triumphal war-chariot, or in free-standing statuary, standing on the right-hand palm of a much larger figure, typically Rome's supreme god, Jupiter, or war-god Mars, or Roma, divine personification of the Roman state.

 The goddess Vica Pota is sometimes identified with Victoria, but is almost certainly too ancient for her iconography to have been influenced by Greek Nike, so is treated as a separate deity.
 Victoria is one of many Roman deities associated with the Sabine goddess Vacuna.